GardenWatch

 Add nutrients following the program

 Week 10.
-63 to 70

 Note that the tomatoes are only about 50 days old at this point.

 Week 11.
-71 to 77

 Week 12.
-78 to 84

 Once the lettuce has been growing for 12 weeks it may show signs of bolting.
 Some varieties will continue to produce for several more weeks, while others may be about done at this point.
-Keep an eye on both the lettuce and cabbage and document their life span meticulously in your garden journal.
+Keep an eye on both the lettuce and cabbage and document their life span in your garden journal.

 Create a Seed pot kit with 9 baskets, sponges, stickers, and domes.
 Have this kit pre-assembled and ready to go, so that you can minimize down-time when a garden needs to be replaced.